Akkadu/Akkadu_Streaming_Integration/README.md

 Functionalities are exposed through the @akkadu/akkadu-rtc package.

-**This can only be installed with proper npm permission, please see "Getting Configuration Variables"**
+**This can only be installed with proper npm permission, please see "Authentication"**

 ### Audience (Receiver)